badgeir/ule/README.md

 ![alt tag](https://raw.githubusercontent.com/badgeir/ule/master/doc/pong.png)

 ### Prerequisites
-ULE requires an installation of Unity 5 and a scientific Python distribution with numpy and matplotlib installed in order to run.
+ULE requires an installation of Unity 5 and a scientific Python distrition in order to run.
+It has been tested to work with Anaconda python 2.7 and 3.5 64 bit versions.

 ### Setting up ULE